Custom Internet TV, OTT & IPTV Platform Development — Live Streaming, VOD & Netflix-Like Services

 Picture-in-Picture

-The video you watch now shrinks into a small one in the corner while you look through a TV guide or pick another show.
-Works in browser: check a PiP demo at the end of our article.
+The current video shrinks into a floating mini-player while viewers browse the TV guide, search for content, or queue up the next show.
+Picture-in-Picture works across web browsers and native apps.
+Check a PiP demo at the end of our article.
 Works on mobile devices as well: read more about PiP on Android in this our article.

 Video recording 🎬